Upper Crust (restaurant chain)

 Upper Crust is an international chain of baguette restaurants concentrated along commuter routes.
 The outlets are commonplace in stations and terminals.

 There are branches at the central railway station in Oslo and Elkjøp Megastore Lørenskog, Norway.
 Since September 2008, there are also three units in Stockholm, Sweden – two at the central railway station and one at the nearby bus terminal, Cityterminalen.
 There is also one in the Gothenburg Central Station, and one in Euston Station, London.

 The company has started to expand into shopping centres, with a new store at Bridgend Designer Outlet, South Wales.
-There are also branches in airports, including Cairo Airport, Tromsø Airport, Trondheim Værnes Airport, Oslo Airport Gardermoen, Helsinki Airport, George Bush Intercontinental Airport and Gran Canaria Airport.
+There are also branches in airports, including Cairo Airport, Tromsø Airport, Trondheim Værnes Airport, Oslo Airport Gardermoen, Helsinki Airport, Toronto Airport, Sofia Vasil Levski Airport, George Bush Intercontinental Airport and Gran Canaria Airport.
 They were located in Australia too in the past, at places such as Circular Quay.

 History

 The first Upper Crust opened in 1986 by Travellers Fare, the catering division of British Rail, in London Waterloo Station.
 The chain is now owned by SSP.

 During the COVID-19 pandemic in the United Kingdom, SSP announced it was cutting 5,000 UK jobs across its chains, including Upper Crust and Caffè Ritazza, as part of a restructuring aimed at keeping the company afloat.